Minor Medical Biology - Human Biology, Semester 2

-This minor in ‘Medical Biology’ gives you an introduction in several topics in medical biology.
+This minor in ‘Medical Biology - Human Biology’ gives you an introduction in several topics in medical biology.
 You can get acquainted with cell biology, the complexity of the genome as well as with the immune system and the molecular basis of a disease.
 More information on a specific course described below, can be found in the online prospectus.

-You can follow this minor of 15 ECTS in combination with the 'Minor Medical Biology, Quarter 4' of 15 ECTS.
-In that case your minor is 30 EC and can count as a mandatory Premaster's in case you come from a relevant Bachelor's programme (see ingangseisen) and want to study further in our Master's in Medical biology.
+This minor is 30 EC and can count as a mandatory Premaster's in case you come from a relevant Bachelor's programme (see ingangseisen) and want to study further in our Master's in Medical biology.

 • Functional Genomics (NWI-BB064B)